infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

 }
 ```

-As you can see, we check if the context is well defined.
-It means that the
+We check if the context is well defined because we want to be sure that the
-context must be forwarded to the component which will utilize the `useUnicorns`
+context is forwarded to the component which will make access to the `useUnicorns`
 hook, as child of the `UnicornsProvider` component.

 ## Extend components with service

-Actually we already have everything needed to initialize and use the service.
+Now we have everything needed to initialize and use the service.
-If we want forward the `UnicornsContext` to all children component we can
+To forward the `UnicornsContext` to all its children component we write
-write something like

 ```jsx
 // App.jsx